Skip to content

 SpeedAverage tokens/s during generation.

-ToolsList of available tool calls at the moment of conversation creation.
+ToolsList of available tool calls at the moment the conversation was created.

-Post-AnalysisStructured result, if configured and conversation is closed.
+Post-AnalysisStructured result, if configured and the conversation is closed.

 • Pass temporary context: "This conversation is about order #12345."